se-edu/learningresources/contents/ai/ml.md

 Categorization for instance can be conducted with both supervised learning and unsupervised learning algorithms.

 Supervised learning techniques helps us group data to predetermined labels.
 All training data must be labelled, and the labelling process may be costly.
+Platforms like [Amazon Mechanical Turk](https://www.mturk.com/) are used for manual labelling of data.
-We do however, fit items into easily interpretable categories.
+Items are into easily interpretable categories.
-One simple use case is image classification, to determine the type of input image.
+One simple use case is image classification, to match the input image to a known label.

 ![image classification](https://i.imgur.com/mKjIS0C.png)
 (samples from from [cifar10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html))

 Unsupervised learning techniques helps us group data to unknown labels.
 No labelling of data is required, but it is difficult to explain the relationship between the items in each group.
 This approach can be used by e-commerce sites to identify similar products, where a clear and interpretable label for similar products is not required.

 ![image clustering](https://cdn-images-1.medium.com/max/900/1*xTvsgpDfja05SRMt-H5ylA.png)